-Due to its close proximity to the Gold Coast community and the general boating public, the island has become a popular location for day visitors.
+Due to its close proximity to the Gold Coast community and the general boating public, the island has become a popular destination for day visitors.

 Maintain beach nourishment to ensure the integrity of the island and rock walls

 The Gold Coast Waterways Authority (GCWA), through its navigation channel dredging and beach nourishment program, continually works to ensure beaches in and around the Broadwater are nourished to protect infrastructure.
-The beaches and rock walls of Wavebreak Island benefit from these works to ensure the island continues to act as a buffer from the ingress of wave action through the seaway entrance.
+The beaches and rock walls of Wave Break Island benefit from these works to ensure the island continues to act as a buffer from the ingress of wave action through the seaway entrance.
 We regularly dredge the navigation channels around Wave Break and use the sand to replenish the island to ensure the effectiveness of this vital asset.

 GCWA encourages visitors to respect the natural environment and be considerate of others wanting to use the area after them.
 That’s why we ask you to remember to please take your litter with you or drop it in the bin!